 Stonebridge City Farm is a small slice of the countryside in the heart of the City of Nottingham!
 Free to visit and open every day, we have a number of animals both big and small; gardens and polytunnels where we grow fruit, vegetables and herbs, and even produce honey; a nature walk where you can see a number of wild birds and butterflies; and amenities such as the café, shop and toilets.
+We do also offer disabled access to the Farm, and also the rest of the Farm is wheelchair friendly as well as 2 disabled toilets.

 The farm was set up in the late 1970s, and has recently celebrated its 30th anniversary.
 Its ideals include providing a much-needed green space, sustainable buildings, distinctive local identity and people who care and respect the community.
 The site is accessible to all – families with young children, people with disabilities, and parties from schools and colleges.
 You can just come for a while, perhaps to feed and pet some of the animals, or we do courses and special events for bee keepers and people interested in horticulture.